ibm-cloud-docs/vpc/par-troubleshooting2.md

 # Why can't I bind a public address range at creation or delete one that's already bound?
 {: #troubleshoot-binding-public-address-ranges}
 {: troubleshoot}
 {: support}

-Public Address Ranges for VPC is only available for evaluation and testing purposes for users with special access.
+Accounts with special approval can now create public address ranges and use their IPs in custom route tables to route ingress traffic to VPC resources.
+Available in Frankfurt and Madrid.
-{: beta}
+{: preview}

 Binding a public address range during creation or deleting a bound range fails due to insufficient permissions.
 {: shortdesc}